amcajal/ermon/project/doc/wiki/Notes.md

 A number between brackets represents a reference to the [Resources](https://github.com/amcajal/ermon/wiki/References) page in the Wiki.
 For example, [4] representes the entry with ID 4 at Resources page.
 ****

+*No relevant notes were taken for this project.*